nbpayne/deskandstudio-beta/meetings.md

 - Kitchenette with fridge, kettle, toaster and coffee &amp; tea facilities
 - 15 minutes from Sydney by bus

-#### We also have co-working desks
+### We also have co-working desks

+---

 We don’t just have meeting rooms, we are also a co-working space for creatives.
-‘Deskies’ get access to the meeting room and studio <link to page 2> (subject to availability).
+‘Deskies’ get access to the meeting room and [studio](/studio.html) (subject to availability).
 We also provide secure lockers for your equipment if you take a weekly or permanent desk.

-If you’re a budding freelancer looking to join a co-working space for creatives, Desk &amp; Studio has great plans <link to page 6> to suit every option.
+If you’re a budding freelancer looking to join a co-working space for creatives, Desk &amp; Studio has great [plans](/plans.html) to suit every option.

-##### Need to book a meeting room pronto?
+#### Need to book a meeting room pronto?

 Use our online booking form <link to page 7> or call XXX